microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 Now try it out:

-1. On the title bar, Click on **Debug** > **Start Debugging** OR on your keyboard press **F5** key
+32. On the title bar, Click on **Debug** > **Start Debugging** OR on your keyboard press **F5** key
-1. Click on `Upload Images`
+33. Click on `Upload Images`
-1. Select multiple images
+34. Select multiple images
-1. Close App
+35. Close App

 ## Saving image data

 With the view model set up, we can create an `ObservableCollection` that stores references to the uploaded images.
 In MVVM, an observable is a variable that can trigger a UI update when its value changes.
 In this case, whenever our list of photos changes, we want to update the UI to reflect that.
-We also want to store the associated bitmap data for each image so we can feed it into the Windows Copliot Runtime APIs.
+We also want to store the associated bitmap data for each image so we can feed it into the Windows AI Foundry​ APIs.

-1. In the Solution Explorer, **Right Click** on the `Models` directory
+36. In the Solution Explorer, **Right Click** on the `Models` directory
-1. Add > Class
+37. Add > Class
-1. Name it `PhotoItem.cs`
+38. Name it `PhotoItem.cs`
-1. Update the class header to be from `internal` to `public`:
+39. Update the class header to be from `internal` to `public`:

 ```c#
 public class PhotoItem
 ```

-1. Add the following properties inside the class:
+40. Add the following properties inside the class:

 ```c#
 public SoftwareBitmapSource?
 BitmapSource { get; internal set; }